 This multi-level course provides an in-depth survey of the variety of positioning techniques that radiologic technicians must use to create diagnostic images.
 Students simulate the production of images of lower body, abdomen, bony thorax, spinal column, alimentary canal, reproductive systems and other bodily systems.

-Individuals need to take a state-administered exam to practice as a licensed radiologic technician in most regions of the U.S. This process varies by state; however, 36 states factor in AART certification scores or use ARRT-supplied exams for this purpose as of 2011.
-In the same year, the BLS reported that the expected employment growth for radiologic technologists and technicians was 28% (job growth faster than the average for all occupations) between 2010 and 2020.
-The BLS also cited that the mean annual wage for radiologic technologists was $54,620 as of May 2012 (www.bls.gov).
+In 2015, the BLS reported that the expected employment growth for radiologic technologists was 9% (job growth faster than the average for all occupations) between 2014 and 2024.
+The BLS also cited that the mean annual wage for radiologic technologists was $58,520 as of May 2015 (www.bls.gov).